Is BlueStar a Good Professional Gas Range? (Reviews / Ratings)

 The doors are split French style like many restaurant ranges in a regular convection oven.

-You may like French doors because you don’t have to lift a heavy bird over the door.
+It's a good consideration if you have an island in the middle of your kitchen.
+You may also like French doors because you don't have to lift a heavy bird over the door.

 4. BlueStar Culinary Series with Open or Sealed Burners